duocircle/Office365-Setup-DKIM-DMARC-SPF/README.md

 ### What do you need to know?

-1. First, you can this process to take around a week, depending on the complexity of your email setup.
+1. First, you can expect this process to take around a week, depending on the complexity of your email setup.
 2. Although email is a "standard", there are countless variations on how providers implement some features, especially the "newer" features like SPIF, DKIM, etc. There will be edge cases where systems won't work "as they should", and some companies you correspond with won't have implemented the same anti-phishing protections that you will.
 The best you can do is to optimize **your** domain's security profile.

 ### What do you need?